From tradition to transition: Exploring LCP Delta’s role in decarbonising the River Thames

 Despite these savings, arguably the biggest challenge remains in the upfront cost to transition the existing fleet.
 To tackle this, Electric Thames is exploring innovative new business models that incorporate different players in the energy transition to reduce the burden on individual stakeholders.

 Our New Energy Strategies research service service identifies and evaluates new business business models that make this transition feasible and financially attractive by asking the tough questions: What revenue streams can new technologies unlock?
 How can costs and risks be fairly distributed among stakeholders?
-And how do we incentivise early adoption while ensuring long-term scalability?
+How do we incentivise early adoption while ensuring long-term scalability?

 Have questions about the Electric Thames project?